jalalah/389Rfall18/week/14/writeup/README.md

 Initially, I began tagging on script commands to the end of the URL just to see what happened.
 This didn't get me anywhere.
 I decided to inspect each image and I foumd that what I typed into the search bar was concatenated within an HTML img tag.
 I continuously tried to execute the script "=0 onerror = alert(0)" but nothing happenned.
 I tried to add semi colons before and after, I tried closing the image url and creating a new one with my malicious attack, I tried executing my malicious code and commenting out whatever went after that.

-After much back and forth, I eventually toggled teh code and view index.html.
+After much back and forth, I eventually toggled the code and view index.html.
 It was there that I realized single quotes were being used in the img tag.
 I swapped my double quotes out for that and my alert went through.

     ' onerror = "alert(0)";

+Level 4:

+I toggled the code and viewed all the hints before I even had an idea how to start approaching this level.

+When I inserted the single ' into the timer input, I viewed the error console and saw this:

+        SyntaxError: '' string literal contains an unescaped line break

+ When I added another single quote, I got this error message: